-In Table 1 an overview is given of the temperature and pressure coefficients of the output voltages $U{\text{measured}}$ of the traveling standards as determined by NMIJ.
-The temperature effect is expressed in terms of the environmental temperature ( $\alpha_T$ ) and in terms of the oven thermistor resistance ( $\alpha_R$ ).
-The coefficient $\alpha_R$ will be used to make corrections for temperature effects (see measurement procedure).
+In Table 1, the temperature and pressure coefficients of the output voltages of the traveling standards are given as determined by NMIJ.
+The temperature effect is expressed in terms of the oven thermistor resistance ( $\alpha_R$ ).
+The coefficient $\alpha_R$ will be used to make corrections for temperature effects (see measurement procedure) because the resistance of the oven temperature thermistor will be used as an indicator for the temperature of the Zener standards.